Compare Campervan Rentals in Alice Springs

 • Desert Oaks Rest Area

-Top 10 Campervan-friendly Campsites near Alice Springs
+Top 10 Campervan-friendly Campgrounds near Alice Springs

 Ayers Rock Campground, Uluru

-Like King’s Canyon, there’s only one official campsite to stay near the world-famous Uluru.
-Although on the pricey side, this well-stocked outback spot ticks all the boxes: great facilities and rugged Red Centre vibes.
-Penny pinchers could stay overnight at the Sandy View Roadside Rest Area instead (it’s free).
+Like King's Canyon, there's only one official campsite to stay near the world-famous Uluru.
+Although on the pricey side, this well-stocked outback spot ticks all the boxes: great facilities and rugged Red Center vibes.
+Penny pinchers could stay overnight at the Sandy View Roadside Rest Area instead (it's free).

 Price: from $55 per site per night